 building blocks

-The past months, Science Centre Singapore‘s project team has been in the thick of facilitating the Sony Creative Science Awards, their annual toy-making competition for primary school students.
+For over two decades, Science Centre Singapore‘s project team has proudly facilitated the Sony Creative Science Awards, an annual toy-making competition for primary school students.

-Certainly, the ability to exercise critical and creative thinking is not limited to a select group of gifted individuals.
-It is something that can be cultivated from a young age, and the best place to start is at home.
+This shows us that critical and creative thinking are not talents limited to a select few.
+These skills can be nurtured from a young age, and the best place to start this journey is at home.

 Encouraging Purposeful Play Within the Home